AndrewAnnex/asap_stereo/docs/install.rst

 This guide assumes that the user has already installed anaconda with conda version newer than 4.9.

-ASAP requires that Install both Ames Stereo Pipeline and ISIS are available to the user in the PATH, and the user will need to have downloaded the relevant ISIS data folders.
+ASAP requires that both Ames Stereo Pipeline and ISIS are available to the user in the PATH, and the user will need to have downloaded the relevant ISIS data folders.

-Below we provide a guide assuming the user has a working ISIS installation in some other conda environment, and a a local copy of the pre-compiled Ames Stereo Pipeline.
+To start it is necessary to:

+1. Create a dedicated ISIS conda environment following the instructions at https://github.com/DOI-USGS/ISIS3
-Please refer to the `Ames Stereo Pipeline Installation <https://stereopipeline.readthedocs.io/en/latest/installation.html#precompiled-binaries-linux-and-macos>`_ documentation for details on how to download the precompiled ASP.
+2. Download and extract the pre-compiled Ames Stereo Pipeline binary following the first step in `Ames Stereo Pipeline Installation <https://stereopipeline.readthedocs.io/en/latest/installation.html#precompiled-binaries-linux-and-macos>`_

-We will create a new conda environment for ASAP that includes the bin directories in the PATH for ASAP and the ISIS data folder environment variables.
+Now we will make a 2nd conda environment dedicated for ASAP using the following conda yml file environment specfication (for background on this subject please read `the related conda documentation <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file>`_).

-In the variables section, you will need to update the parameters for your environment.
+In the variables section at the bottom, you will need to update the parameters for your environment.
 The ISISROOT directory is the conda environment folder for your working ISIS installation, for example "~/anaconda/envs/isis/", it can also be found by activating the environment and printing the $CONDA_PREFIX variable.
-The two ISIS data directories are explained in the `ISIS installation documentation <https://github.com/USGS-Astrogeology/ISIS3>`_.
+The two ISIS data directories are explained in the `ISIS installation documentation <https://github.com/DOI-USGS/ISIS3>`_.
 The ASPROOT directory similarly points to the unzipped archive of the Ames Stereo Pipeline.

 .. code-block:: yaml

-   name: asap_0_2_0
+   name: asap_0_3_0
    channels:
      - conda-forge
      - defaults
    dependencies:
+     - python>=3.11
+     - ale
+     - black=19.10b0
-     - python=3.8
+     - pvl
      - nb_conda_kernels
      - jupyterlab
      - requests
      - fire
      - tqdm
-     - sh
      - papermill
      - rasterio
      - pyproj
      - shapely
-     - pvl
+     - sh
      - pip
      - pip:
-       - moody>=0.0.4
+       - moody>=0.2.0
-       - asap_stereo=0.2.0
+       - asap_stereo=0.3.0
    variables:
      ISISROOT: /path/to/your/isis/conda/env/
      ISISDATA: /path/to/your/isis/data/dir/